Green Policy The environmental ethos of the Little Massage Clinic

 In my practice, I have long used essential oils from sources that are organic, organically grown, naturally farmed or wild picked sustainably.
 My base oils tend to be largely organic & cold pressed to ensure you have an excellent product with maximum nourishing benefits.
 I mostly use a local supplier Kobashi, in Devon, who I have an excellent relationship with.
 Scott one of the owners and I have had great conversations about sustainability while I place orders.
 They are very particular about testing their products stringently for nasties such as insecticides and pesticides.

 I bank with the Cooperative Bank as I believe they are one of the most ethical banks around who try to be careful to invest money in sustainability.
+Changing to an ethical bank can be one of the most influential ways we can put pressure on to make changes to sustain a healthy environment.

 I have a steel re-useable water bottle (not aluminium due to traces that can be ingested).
 I feel “bare” if I leave home without it.
-I use recycled loo roll & buy natural products where possible.
+I use recycled loo roll and buy natural products where possible.
 I try to eat ethically but know there is room for me to improve this.

 “Nobody really owns anything.
 We give back our bodies at the end of our lives.
 We own our thoughts, but everything else is just borrowed.
 We use it for a while, then pass it on.